MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use/find-files.md

 - BFB160
 - MET150
 ms.assetid: ff42d668-f721-4ada-b130-77e38508197c
-description: "Use Microsoft Search in Bing to find Office files and PDFs and the information that you'll see"
+description: "Use Microsoft Search to find Office files and PDFs and the information that you'll see"
 ---

 # Find files